 Presented by Pat Snyder, Teacher for Wake Forest Dementia Caregiver Class, and LBDA Lewy Buddy.
 Pre-registration required due to limited seating.

 Thursday, March 21; 5:30-7 pm

 When someone you love gets a diagnosis of any kind of dementia, you have a choice.
 What kind of journey do you want your loved one and yourself to take?
 This talk is about your experience of the disease and how to make that much better.
-Pre-register
+THIS WORKSHOP IS FULL.

 Identifying the Enemy